 This article is going to start exploring the important role that upper body elasticity contributes to throwing velocity and the evolution of the human species.
 That last part might sound a bit weird but when I was gathering information for this article I came across some pretty interesting research.
-It suggested that the elasticity of the upper body provided the human species with an unique and important advantage allowing us to hunt and kill prey which in turn provided the nutrients (proteins and fats) required to develop bigger and better brains.
+It suggested that the elasticity of the upper body provided the human species with a unique and important advantage allowing us to hunt and kill prey which in turn provided the nutrients (proteins and fats) required to develop bigger and better brains.
 This advantage is our ability to throw.

 Charles Darwin himself noted that the unique throwing abilities of humans, which were made possible when bipedalism emancipated the arms, enabled foragers to hunt effectively using projectiles.

-This means that once we didn’t walk on our hands we could use our upper bodies to do other things like throw.
-This is great because compared to other carnivores humans are weak, slow and lack the natural weapons like claws and fangs used to hunt animal.
+This means that once we didn’t walk on our hands we could use our upper bodies to do other things like a throw.
+This is great because compared to other carnivores humans are weak, slow and lack the natural weapons like claws and fangs used to hunt an animal.
 We had to rely on the one thing we can better than any other species which is to throw rocks and spears.
 This is how scientists believe that our caveman ancestors were able to hunt since we have been eating meat for the last 2.6 million years and killing large pray for the last 1.9 million years both of which predate hunting tools like the bow and arrow.

 The ability to throw fast and accurate in modern times is important if you want to be a successful pitcher but back a couple of million years ago it was important for survival which made it a trait that was improved due to generations of natural selection.
 Here is a quote from a study by Dr Neil T. Roach who is an anthropologist from Harvard which confirms this idea.